Daniel8757/2020-HTN-Backend-Challenge/readme.md

 ## Database

-I have 2 main tables, 1 junction table and 1 "hidden" table(used to assign unique ID's to hackers and events).
+I have 2 main tables, 1 junction table and 1 "hidden" table.
 The 2 main tables model the data of hackers and events, while the junction table models the many-to-many relationships between hackers and events.
-The hidden table is autocreated if you use autoincrement, and helps with assigning unique IDs to all hackers and events.
+The "hidden" table is autocreated if you use autoincrement, and helps with assigning unique IDs to all hackers and events.

 ## How to Run